balexei/busesvigo/README.md

 [![Release Build](https://github.com/balexei/vitrasa-parada/actions/workflows/release.yml/badge.svg?branch=master)](https://github.com/balexei/vitrasa-parada/actions/workflows/release.yml)

-Buses Vigo is an Android app designed for residents and frequent users of the public transport system in Vigo who want a quick way to check the next busses arriving at a particular bus stop.
+Buses Vigo is an Android app designed for residents and frequent users of the public transport system in Vigo who want a quick way to check the next buses arriving at a particular bus stop.
 This app doesn't provide navigation or route suggestions, it is targeted to users familiar with the city who simply need real-time bus arrival information at specific stops.